cryptoMavrik/AquawalletHD/README.md

 # AquawalletHD

 Picking back up the development of :https://github.com/aquachain/aquachain-kv/.
 Its new home will be here.
-A big thanks to https://github.com/aerth for their contributions to the project.
+A big thanks to @aerth for their contributions to the project.

 AQUAWALLETHD is simple GUI wallet solution for Aquachain with HD wallet support and built-in blockchain explorer.